dashbitco/broadway/guides/examples/apache-kafka.md

 OffsetCommitRequest messages.
 The default is 5s.

 The `:offset_commit_on_ack`, when set to `true`, tells Broadway to send an OffsetCommitRequest immediately after each acknowledgemnt, bypassing any interval defined in `:offset_commit_interval_seconds`.
 Setting this option to `false` can increase performance since any commit requests will start respecting the `:offset_commit_interval_seconds` option.
 This will usually result in fewer requests to be sent to the server.
 However, setting long commit intervals might lead to a large number of duplicated records to be processed after a server restart or connection loss.
-If that's the case, make sure your logic is idempotent when consuming records to avoid inconsistencies.
+Since it is always possible that duplicate messages will be recieved by consumers, make sure your logic is idempotent when consuming records to avoid inconsistencies.
 Also, bear in mind that the negative performance impact might be insignificant if you're using batchers since only one commit request will be performed per batch.
-As a basic rule, always take into account the values of `batch_size` and `batch_timeout` whenever you're tuning `:offset_commit_interval_seconds` and `:offset_commit_on_ack`
+As a basic rule, always take into account the values of `batch_size` and `batch_timeout` whenever you're tuning `:offset_commit_interval_seconds` and `:offset_commit_on_ack`.

 ## Handling failed messages